 Edward Armitage (1817 – 1896)

-Edward Armitage authentication from $175.
-Edward Armitage appraisal from $25.
+We Perform Edward Armitage art authentication.
+Edward Armitage appraisal.
 Edward Armitage certificates of authenticity (COA).
-Edward Armitage analysis, research, scientific tests, full authentications.
+Edward Armitage analysis, research, scientific tests, full art authentications.
 We will help you sell your Edward Armitage or we will sell it for you.

 The Festival of Esther, 1865

 Edward Armitage was a Victorian era painter whose work focused on historical, classical and biblical subjects.
 He came from a family of wealthy Yorkshire industrialists, the eldest of seven sons of James Armitage (1793-1872) and Anne Elizabeth Armitage née Rhodes (1788-c1834), of Farnley Hall, just south of Leeds, Yorkshire.
 His great-grandfather James (1730-1803) bought Farnley Hall from Sir Thomas Danby in 1799 and in 1844 four Armitage brothers, including his father James, founded the Farnley Ironworks, utilising the coal, iron and fireclay on their estate.
 His brother Thomas Rhodes Armitage founded the Royal National Institute of the Blind.

 Armitage’s art training was undertaken in Paris, where he enrolled at the Ecole des Beaux-Arts in October 1837.
 He studied under the history painter, Paul Delaroche, who at that time was at the height of his fame.
 Armitage was one of four students selected to assist Delaroche with the fresco Hemicycle in the amphitheatre of the Palais des Beaux-Arts, when he reputedly modelled for the head of Masaccio.
 Whilst still in Paris, he exhibited “Prometheus Bound” in 1842, which a contemporary critic described as ‘well drawn but brutally energetic’.